 That begs the question, what actually drives new categories of insurance?
 In my lifetime, and over the past 14 years operating in the insurance market, new categories of insurance have, in part, been created by a combination of the following three things that I like to call the trifecta:

-Note - Sometimes laws and regulations can mandate insurance, think of good old car insurance.
+Note: Sometimes laws and regulations can mandate insurance, think of good old car insurance.
 But for the sake of my writings here, we are focusing on where laws do not mandate insurance.
 However, some are admittedly calling for mandated AI insurance.

 When the trifecta comes together, they often create a need for insurance rather than a want, which is critical for selling a new type of insurance product and building a portfolio.